 Meet the Players

-joined the fight against MS when her mom Lois was diagnosed with the disease.
+Eden Lopez-Robles joined the fight against MS when her mom Lois was diagnosed with the disease.
 She was the captain of the Loving Lois Walk Team which raised hundreds of thousands of dollars for the National MS Society and was inducted into their Hall of Fame in 2006.
-She is a founding board member of MS Hope for a Cure and has served as its Chair since 2015.
+She is a founding board member of MS Hope for a Cure.
+She has served as its Chair since 2015 spearheading its fundraising efforts and helping to bring in millions of dollars.
 For over 30 years Eden worked tirelessly to find a cure for her mom, and to support her father Harold who was the ultimate caregiver.
-Although both her parents passed away this past year, she continues to fight and to ensure MS Hope raises as much money as possible so that each and every fundraising dollar makes the biggest impact.
-Eden is a Managing Director at RBC Wealth Management and lives in Manhattan with her husband, Anthony and their three children, Briana, Maxwell and Dylan.
+Although both her parents passed away, she continues to fight to ensure MS Hope raises as much money as possible so that each and every fundraising dollar makes the biggest impact.
+Eden is a Managing Director at RBC Wealth Management and lives in Westchester with her husband, Anthony and their three children, Briana, Maxwell and Dylan.

 Jonathan Hunt

-is a Managing Director at Goldman Sachs.
-Jon first attended the All-in for a Cure Poker Tournament in 2013 along with fellow committee member Peter Vermette.
-Jon has been supporting the Poker Benefit Committee since 2014 and joined the Committee in 2023.
-Jon lives in NYC with his wife Emily and their three kids.
+Jonathan Hunt first attended the All-in for a Cure Poker Tournament in 2013, alongside fellow committee member Peter Vermette.
+He has supported the Poker Benefit Committee since 2014 and joined the Committee in 2023.
+After 25 years as a real estate and infrastructure investor at Goldman Sachs, Jon now serves as a director on the boards of infrastructure companies.
+He lives in New York City with his wife, Emily, and their three children.

 Judd Levy

 is the very proud father of EJ.
-He is the former Chairman of the NY State Housing Finance Agency and the State of NY Mortgage Agency and currently serves as Vice Chairman of Westbeth Artists Housing in the west village.
+He is the former Chairman of the NY State Housing Finance Agency and the State of NY Mortgage Agency and is currently Vice Chairman of Westbeth Artists Housing in the west village.
 Judd is the founder and former President of CDT, the country’s only affordable housing REIT.
-He is an accomplished no-limit cash and tournament player.
-In 2018 he played in the WSOP Seniors Tournament with 5,388 players and finished 55th (top 1.1%) and won $9,239!
-Last June he cashed in the Super Seniors WSOP tournament, two months shy of his 80th birthday!
-He is currently ranked 53,002nd on the United States All Time Money List.
+In 2017 he played in the WSOP Seniors Tournament with 5,388 players and finished 55th (top 1.1%) and won $9,239!
+He now plays Omaha Hi/Lo 8 and in April 2024 finished fourth at the Borgata Spring Open.
+Then in June, just two months shy of his 82nd birthday, he finished First in the Venetian Deep Stack Championship in Las Vegas and won $40,465!

 Catherine "Cat" McKenzie